YagaoLiu/SFSS/README.md

   `Data` should be the file name of the set of strings.
 In the file, each line is a string and each character is an integer and separated with space.

-  `n` should be an integer presenting the number of strings in the Dataset.
+  `n` should be an integer representing the number of strings in the Dataset.

   `Sen` should be the file name of the sensitive patterns.
 Each line is a patterns and each character is an integer and separated with space.

-  `m` should be an integer presenting the number of sensitive patterns.
+  `m` should be an integer representing the number of sensitive patterns.

   `k` is the forbidden length.